holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/05_guess_who/lesson_plan.md

 ## Essential Questions

-- What is a decision tree and where are they used?
+- Why are trees so common in Computer Science?
 - How do I best determine find a value in a set of possible values?

 ## Lesson Plan